AdaskoTheBeAsT/OwinRoutingProblem/README.md

 -  [Geenrator Gulp Angular](https://github.com/Swiip/generator-gulp-angular)

 # Warning
--  you need to have Node installed - personally I use (Node Version Manager)[https://github.com/creationix/nvm]
+-  you need to have Node installed - personally I use [Node Version Manager](https://github.com/creationix/nvm)
 -  you need to have python 2.x.x installed - node-sass is used for generating css

 # Changes from original templates:
 1. Upgraded .NET framework from 4.6 to 4.6.2
-2. added classes based on http://stackoverflow.com/questions/27036448/how-to-intercept-404-using-owin-middleware (Tugberk Ugurlu)
+2. added classes based on http://stackoverflow.com/questions/27036448/how-to-intercept-404-using-owin-middleware (code taken from Tugberk Ugurlu solution)
 3. updated bower and npm packages - only nonbreaking ones
 4. added wpp.targets file to deploy non poluted web app
 5. tricks for autogenerating base tag for angular-ui-router